 Reduce, Reuse, & Recycle this Holiday: Reducing your impact on the environment while saving money this season only takes a few changes to habits.

-Non-Material Gifts: Give experiential gifts like vacations or services, like gift certificates for massages & spa treatments.
+Non-Material Gifts: Give experiential gifts like vacations or services, like gift certificates for massages & movie tickets.

 Give Handmade Gifts: Use reused and recycled materials whenever possible.